Croquette: Japan

-A relative of the croquette, known as korokke, (コロッケ) is a popular fried food; widely available in supermarkets, convenience stores and butcher shops, as well as from specialty korokke shops.
-Generally patty-shaped, it is mainly made of potatoes with other ingredients including vegetables (such as onions and carrots) and usually less than 5% meat (e.g. pork or beef).
+A relative of the croquette, known as korokke, (コロッケ) is a popular fried food, widely available in supermarkets, convenience stores and butcher shops, as well as from specialty korokke shops.
+Generally patty-shaped, it is mainly made of potatoes, with other ingredients including vegetables (such as onions and carrots) and usually less than 5% meat (e.g., pork or beef).
 It is often served with tonkatsu (とんかつ) sauce.
-Cylindrical korokke are also served; they more closely resemble the French version, where seafood (prawns or crab meat) or chicken in white sauce (ragout) is cooled to make it harden before the croquette is breaded and deep-fried.
-When it is served hot, the inside melts.
+Cylindrical korokke are also served; they more closely resemble the French version, in which seafood (prawns or crab meat) or chicken in white sauce (ragout) is cooled to solidify before the croquette is breaded and deep-fried.
+When served hot, the interior melts.
 This version is called "cream korokke" (クリームコロッケ) to distinguish it from the potato-based variety.
 It is often served with no sauce or with tomato sauce.
-Unlike its French cousin, croquettes made mainly of meat are not called korokke in Japan.
+Unlike their French equivalents, croquettes made mainly of meat are not called korokke in Japan.
 They are called menchi katsu (メンチカツ), short for minced meat cutlets.

-The dish likely was imported to Japan in the late 1800s along with other Western dishes.
+The dish was likely imported to Japan in the late 1800s, along with other Western dishes.

 The town of Assabu, Hokkaido holds the Guinness World Record for the world's largest croquette.